jhaemin/react-draggg/README.md

 ### How it works?

-It simply remembers the initial position when drag starts, then calculate the distance from the original position.
+It simply remembers the initial position when drag starts, then calculates the distance from the original position.

 ## API